 Taping the stairs

-If you’re planning to use a wood stain for the treads, or you don’t want to paint the stair stringers, you’ll have to tape accordingly!
+Since I decided to paint the stairs and the stringers, the taping was simple!
+If you’re planning to stain your stair treads, or you don’t want to paint the stair stringers, you’ll have to tape accordingly!

 Step Three: Priming the Stairs